Come on! Feel the noise! Part 1

 I only explain the 'noise()' function in Processing and p5.js.

-Let's see the code that draws the graph above.
+Let’s examine the code behind the graph above.

 /**